 We Work on Pig Farms When we Work Without God in our Careers

 Every day spent laboring painfully on pig farms give us an opportunity to wonder who we are.
 Is there a God and why has He allowed us to be so unhappy?
 Gradually the secular hype disappears and we come to an important realization:

 Our Careers are Built on Mud: Money, Status & Power

 Is there an alternative to working in the secular way?
 We may not know much about God, let alone what it means to work in His Kingdom.
 We may need to answer these important questions first:

 Is God Real and Does He Care About my Work?

-In order to get a bit more information about God we buy books, go to church and speak with friends.
-The academic route, while interesting, only enables us to see what God is like, but does not create life-changing encounters with Him.
+To find out more about God we may buy books, go to church and speak with friends.
+The academic route, while interesting, only gives us a glimpse of what God is like, but does not create life-changing encounters with Him.
 Theology, in itself, does little to help our careers.

 God’s Kingdom is Not a Theory